Sterile Conditions & Equipment

 Seedlings and clones need only a light mist spray to keep media moist and raise humidity, and provide food for the young plant.
 When misting, it is best to use a warmed 1/2 strength nutrient & Superthrive to avoid burning the tender young shoots.

-The most successful method of growing clones is in the Growool Propagation Blocks sold at the HYDRO SHOP.
+The most successful method of growing clones is in the Growool Propagation Blocks.
 Using this material ensures a high rate of success, ease of use, short number of days to root development and a fairly stress free clone.
-Please ask one of our staff to show you one of our CLONING KITS which contains all the necessary items to begin successful cloning.
+Also try CLONING KITS which contains all the necessary items to begin successful cloning.

 The name cloning simply stated means taking a cutting from a mature female plant in the vegetative stage and inducing it to grow roots.
 Clones will replicate the mother plant in every way ie: size, sex, colour, smell, taste etc. It is therefore crucial to have a mother plant of outstanding quality.
 The newly rooted cutting can be induced to flower immediately, or it can be put under a vegetative light cycle to attain a larger size.